ptomato/jasmine-gjs/README.md

 Prepend these paths to GJS's include paths.
 (The same as specifying `-I` to GJS or defining the `GJS_PATH` environment variable.)
+Relative paths are resolved relative to the configuration file's location.

 `options`: (string or array of strings)
 Use these command-line options for Jasmine by default.